-Beta-adrenergic agonists (beta-agonists).
-Beta-agonists relax airway smooth muscle and may modulate mediator release from mast cells and basophils.
-The desirable effects of beta-adrenergic agonists in asthma therapy results from the incertion on beta, adrenergic receptors.
+Beta-adrenergic agonists (beta,-agonists).
+Beta,-agonists relax airway smooth muscle and may modulate mediator release from mast cells and basophils.^{17,18} The desirable effects of beta-adrenergic agonists in asthma therapy result from their action on beta,-adrenergic receptors.

-Inhaled beta, agonists are the medication of choice for treatment of acute exacerbations of asthma and for the prevention of exercise-induced asthma.
-Beta, agonists are also used chronically to aid in the control of persistent airway narrowing, although a recent report associates prolonged, regular administration (as opposed to asneeded use) of a potent inhaled beta, agonist with diminished control of asthma.
-Therefore, exceeding three to four doses of inhaled beta, agonist on a daily regularly scheduled basis is not recommended.
+Inhaled beta,-agonists are the medication of choice for treatment of acute exacerbations of asthma and for the prevention of exercise-induced asthma.
+Beta,-agonists are also used chronically to aid in the control of persistent airway narrowing, although a recent report associates prolonged, regular administration (as opposed to asneeded use) of a potent inhaled beta,-agonist with diminished control of asthma.
+Therefore, exceeding three to four doses of inhaled beta,-agonist on a daily regularly scheduled basis is not recommended.

-Because asthma is an airway disease, inhaled beta-agonist therapy delivered directly to the airway is usually preferable to systemic oral therapy.
-Inhaled beta-agonist therapy, as compared to oral beta-agonist therapy, produces more bronchodilation; causes fewer systemic adverse effects such as cardiovascular stimulation, anxiety, and skeletal muscle tremor (although patients with preexisting cardiovascular disease, particularly the elderly, continue to be more likely to experience adverse cardiovascular reactions with inhaled therapy."); has a faster onset of action and similar results at lower doses.
-Inhaled beta, agonists are available in metered-dose inhalers, dry-powder capsules, and compressor-driven nebulizers.
+Because asthma is an airway disease, inhaled beta,-agonist therapy delivered directly to the airway is usually preferable to systemic oral therapy.
+Inhaled beta-agonist therapy, as compared to oral beta,-agonist therapy, produces more bronchodilation; causes fewer systemic adverse effects such as cardiovascular stimulation, anxiety, and skeletal muscle tremor (although patients with preexisting cardiovascular disease, particularly the elderly, continue to be more likely to experience adverse cardiovascular reactions with inhaled therapy", has a faster onset of action and similar duration of action; and achieves desired results at lower doses.
+Inhaled beta,agonists are available in metered-dose inhalers, dry-powder capsules, and compressor-driven nebulizers.

-Methylxantbines.
-Theophylline: 15 hac principal methylyzachinau sect in asthma therapy.
-Although the precise mechanism is not clear (in vitro theophylline inhibits phosphodiesterases), theophylline serves as a mild-to-moderate bronchodilator, depending upon serum concentration.11.22 When given in a sustained-release preparation, it has long duration of action and is thus particularly useful inthe control of nocturnal asthma.
+Methylxanthines.
+Theophylline is the principal methylxanthine used in asthma therapy.
+Although the precise mechanism is not clear (in vitro theophylline inhibits phosphodiesterases), theophylline serves as a mild-to-moderate bronchodilator, depending upon serum concentration.21,22 When given in a sustained-release preparation, it has long duration of action and is thus particularly useful inthe control of nocturnal asthma.
 When used in combination with usual doses of inhaled beta, agonists, theophylline may produce additional bronchodilation.
-In addition, theophylline may also reduce respiratory muscle fatigue23 and possess some degree of anti-inflammatory activity.34,35
+In addition, theophylline may also reduce respiratory muscle fatigue23 and possess some degree of anti-inflammatory activity.24.25

-Significant adverse effects, but these can generally be avoided by appropriate dosing and monitoring:
+Theophylline has the potential for significant adverse effects, but these can generally be avoided by appropriate dosing and monitoring:

-- Bosages are suggested in Figures 4, 8, and 9 and on the charts accompanying the discussions of asthma management in the following sections.
+- B Dosages are suggested in Figures 4, 8, and 9 and on the charts accompanying the discussions of asthma management in the following sections.
 An optimal effect is produced by dosages that maintain a steady-state serum concentration of between 10 and 20 μg/mL.
-A more conservative approach is to aim for levels between 5 and 15 μg/mL, M-P a therapeutic range in which there appears to be a linear relation between log serum concentration and branchadilazaur-éffect. - Monitoring of theophylline serum concentrations should be conducted when an asthma patient begins theophylline therapy and then at regular intervals of 6 to 12 months thereafter.
+A more conservative approach is to aim for levels between 5 and 15 μg/mL, μω- a therapeutic range in which there appears to be a linear relation between log serum concentration and bronchodilator effect. - Monitoring of theophylline serum concentrations should be conducted when an asthma patient begins theophylline therapy and then at regular intervals of 6 to 12 months thereafter.
 It is also required when patients develop an adverse effect on their usual dose, when patients fail to exhibit the expected bronchodilator effect from an appropriate therapeutic regimen, when higher therapeutic levels are desired, and when conditions known to alter theophylline metabolism exist (see below).

-Among points important to consider in relation to the use of theophylline are the following.
+Among points important to consider in relation to the use of the ophylline are the following: